TEXT AMENDED ON MARCH 23, 2026

 The request for an opinion must come from a foreign national who declares themselves to be a professional artist:

-According to the CALQ's criteria, they must have practiced their profession for at least 5 of the last 7 years in one or more of the following artistic disciplines:
+Applicants must have practiced their art professionally and diligently for at least 5 of the last 7 years in one or more of the disciplines listed below.

 To qualify as an exceptional talent, the applicant must have distinguished themselves for: